Tehnix/Heureka/README.md

     10 70 SktPedersStraede 35 80
 </pre>

-If we start at the cornor of SktPedersStraede & Larsbjoernsstraede and end at the cornor of Studiestraede & Larsbjoernsstraede, then manually going through the route, one can come up with the path,
+If we start at the corner of SktPedersStraede & Larsbjoernsstraede and end at the corner of Studiestraede & Larsbjoernsstraede, then manually going through the route, one can come up with the path,

 <pre>
     35 80 SktPedersStraede 50 90